dmikey/sumojs/README.md

 SumoJS
 ======

-A minimalistic, responsive, javascript ui framework for building native quality portable apps. built with requirejs.
+A minimalistic, responsive, javascript ui framework for building native quality portable apps. built with requirejs, and influenced by webcomponents.